JulienCHATEAU/vscode-regex-generator-extension/README.md

 # regex-generator-interface README

-This is the README for your extension "regex-generator-interface".
+this is the README for your extension "regex-generator-interface".
 After writing up a brief description, we recommend including the following sections.

 ## Features